Kingston, Jamaica

 When we asked people what advice they would give someone preparing to move to Kingston, they said:

 "Jamaica is a beautiful island as are most of the people.
-But it’s not an easy place to live and you have to be fairly resilient to do so," wrote one member in Jamaica.
+But it’s not an easy place to live and you have to be fairly resilient to do so," said one expat who made the move to Jamaica.

 What do I need to know before moving to Kingston?